 Sharpe asked about TDG issues above Minto since there isn’t any spill.
 Walker said once it rains and the reservoir fills we will need to spill.
 Every wet season we see high TDG due to the spill.
 Now, in low flow conditions, TDG should be low.
 Grenbemer said gas levels are at 103% and there don’t appear to be problems.
 Sharpe said a lot of time and effort is being invested in surveying with drones and he would like to have normal conditions as far as operations are concerned.

-Grenbemer said he has two more properties to check out this afternoon.
-These would be included with Cooper’s Ridge for further consideration.
+Grenbemer said he has two more potential outplanting locations to check out this afternoon.
+These would be included along with the site that Friesen located for further consideration.

 South Santiam/Foster.
-Boyd said he has 300 brood and needs another 700.
-River bend site no longer usable due to low water.
+Boyd said he has 300 Summer Steelhead brood and needs 700.
+River Bend site no longer usable due to low water.
 Moved to Gordon Road.
 Lots of fish schooling below the dam.
 Fenton Khan is testing ladder entrance conditions.
 Fishing Day was successful with 500 fish.
 Treated fish with formalin.
 Installing an above ground header pipe for rearing.

 Tuesday and Fridays are the trap dates.